cbshiles/KALX-libfms/doc/fms/background.md

 that hold to greater or lesser degree with what happens in the real world.

 It is important to distinguish the _price_ of an instrument from the cash flows associated with owning it.
+Market traded instruments have prices.
+We will use the term _value_ for the number a model produces as a putative price.

 ## Participants